 Spiritual Meaning of the Falcons

 The spiritual meaning of the falcon is often associated with wisdom.
 It has been said that if you give a person or another animal one of your feathers, they will gain some of your knowledge and then be able to teach others what they have learned.
-This ties in well with how the Falcon totem can signify an individual who knows his/her place in this world and takes their responsibility seriously.
+This ties in well with how the Falcon totem can signify an individual who knows his/her place in this world and takes responsibility seriously.

 The spiritual meaning for these birds also goes beyond just humans though as there are many accounts from indigenous tribes about animals being given human qualities such as speech, intelligence, or emotions through various ceremonies involving falcons.
 The tribe’s stories would seem unbelievable to most outsiders but it was not uncommon for them to believe these things took place in order for nature to stay balanced.